Pictures

 Scabbard: "7682" on frog stud

 "FI" is an abbreviation for Fabrica de Itajuba, the Brazilian state arms factory.
-This identifies the scabbard as an indigenous replacement scabbard.
-These later scabbards have a leather body with deeply-blued steel mounts.
+This identifies the scabbard as a Brazilian-made replacement scabbard.
+These later scabbards have a leather body with blued steel mounts.

 Crosspiece: "1816"